Donald Tusk: Return to Polish politics and anti-government protests

 In July 2021, Donald Tusk returned to Warsaw, actively reengaging in Polish politics as leader of Civic Platform.
-As of May 2022, Tusk was among the leading figures considered by the opposition for the potential future prime minister role, however his overall net approval among the general population was reported as 24.4% in the same period.
+In a May 2022 poll, Tusk was among the leading figures considered by the opposition for the potential future prime minister role, however his overall net approval among the general population was reported as 24.4% in the same period.

 In 2023, Tusk organized and led significant anti-government protests in Warsaw.
 The first demonstration, aimed at opposing democratic backsliding in Poland, occurred on 4 June, marking the 34th anniversary of Poland's semi-free elections in 1989.
 Turnout was estimated at 300,000–500,000, making the event one of Poland's largest demonstrations since the fall of communism in 1989.
 A subsequent protest, dubbed the “March of a Million Hearts” took place on 1 October, likewise attracting hundreds of thousands in an effort to galvanize opposition support ahead of the parliamentary elections scheduled for 15 October.

 During his campaign, Tusk advocated for enhanced LGBT rights, including introducing same-sex civil unions.